Server Configuration

 (number)

-Make sure that you allow both ports through your firewall, otherwise players will not be able to connect to your server.
+Make sure that you allow both ports (port and port+1) through your firewall, otherwise players will not be able to connect to your server.

 max_players